BostonBSD/financials/README.md

 If you have already decided to invest in bullion, the ratio can be used to determine which metal to go long or short on.

-[Bullion rises with inflation, the spot price is based on futures trading, high/low current inflation does not mean high/low future inflation]
+Bullion rises with inflation, the spot price is based on futures trading, high/low current inflation does not mean high/low future inflation.

+Central bank rates are an indication of future inflation [rising rates indicate lower future inflation, falling rates indicate higher future inflation].

 ----------------------------------------------------------